 And how does equity rate at this school?
 Not good, either… the only “equitable” thing at this school is that they perform equally poorly:What does this highlight?
 It actually highlights a serious problem: schools can “fudge” success very simply through grade inflation.
 While this might help students get into college, it sets them up for failure once they arrive, and in the years beyond, because they have not been given an honest evaluation of what they know and what they still need to learn… it also creates an “uneven playing field,” giving an unfair advantage when colleges are comparing these students — whose grades appear to show that the students are proficient, when the test scores show that is not the case at all.
 You want equity?
 This is the opposite of equity.

-Boaler’s previous seminal works have centered around: (a) “inequity” (based on race/ethnicity and socioeconomic status or, more often, gender); (b) traditional vs “reform” open inquiry-based instruction; (c) tracking vs de-tracked, heterogeneous groups.
+Boaler’s previous seminal works have centered around: (a) “inequity” (based on race/ethnicity and socioeconomic status or, more often, gender); (b) traditional vs “reform” inquiry-based instruction; (c) tracking vs de-tracked, heterogeneous groups.

 While others on the internet have noted Boaler’s clear biases and unsupported conclusions in some of those studies, the one that stands out as being an influential work is her “Railside” study, which is referenced on various pages of Mathematical Mindsets, but mainly with regard to heterogeneous grouping on pages 119-120.

-The data and conclusions have been called into question by others, including expert mathematicians — You can click here to read the report two university professors and a statisticians wrote when they dug deeper and found evidence that the conclusions Boaler drew were not accurate, based on the data, and that the methodology was essentially flawed.
+The data and conclusions have been called into question by others, including expert mathematicians — You can click here to read the report two university professors and a statistician wrote when they dug deeper and found evidence that the conclusions Boaler drew were not accurate, based on the data, and that the methodology was essentially flawed.
 You can also click here to read Boaler’s rebuttal, calling the revealing of her data “harassment and persecution.”
 (I can only presume she would have the same response to me and the facts I am revealing in this blog post.
 However, I hope if she were to respond to the points I am making here, she would do so with logical and research-supported defenses, instead of resorting to the ad hominem diatribe she made in retaliation to Milgram et al.) She also has some of her facts wrong, stating “Milgram and Bishop’s ‘paper’ contravenes federal law that protects the human subjects of research as it identifies schools, teachers and students.
 Its identification of individual students breaches the Family Educational Rights and Privacy Act (FERPA).”
 I did not see any identification of individual students in their paper — they only identified cohorts.
 This is no different than the type of data reporting done on state standardized testing sites.
-In other words, it is legal.
+In other words, it is perfectly legal.
 But the fact that she tried to use it as a defense says a lot.

 The reason the (influential) results of the (questionable) Railside study are so concerning, is that several districts and schools have bought into the “inquiry-based” math curricula used, such as CPM (College Preparatory Math)… and the results have not been pretty.
 For one, Boaler claims (and provides lots of cherry-picked anecdotal quotes, of course) that enjoyment and motivation are increased… but when I searched for reviews and opinions about CPM online, the response is quite different than what Boaler suggests.
 Many parents, teachers, and students have complained about the program — about its avoidance of direct instruction, about its insistence on group work for all aspects, and about its (apparent) lack of efficacy.
 One group of parents was so concerned that they created a “Fairfield Math Advocates” group to combat the adoption of CPM, and has a whole lot of data to highlight problems with it, as well as a list of myriad other advocacy groups that have arisen to rail against it.
 (They also highlight how it caused fewer and fewer students — a disproportionate number of boys, especially — to complete the math program as years went on.
 So much for equity!)
 In fact, I tried to find positive reviews of CPM, and the only positive messages I could find were by Boaler and her colleagues, or people who had direct professional connections to CPM (but, if you don’t believe me, check it out for yourself)